 The Pushout Rule exempts all swaps entered into by an IDI before the conclusion of the transition period.
 Each individual institution must apply for its own transition extension, which may extend to July 16, 2016 (see Legal Update, OCC Offers Swaps Pushout Rule Extensions (www.practicallaw.com/2-523-4502)).

-For a detailed discussion of the Pushout Rule, see Practice Note, The Dodd-Frank Act's Pushout Rule: Implications for the Derivatives Market (www.practicallaw.com/9-504-8573).
+For a detailed discussion of the Pushout Rule, see Practice Note, The Dodd-Frank Act's Pushout Rule (www.practicallaw.com/9-504-8573).

 The Volcker Rule